rosensilva/message-broker/README.md

 ## What you’ll build

-To understanding how you can use messaging with Ballerina language and Ballerina message broker, let’s consider a real world use case of an Airline reservation online application.
+To understanding how you can use messaging with Ballerina message broker, let’s consider a real world use case of an Airline reservation online application.
 You can simmulate the Airline Reservations sample to simulate the following tasks:

 - Reserving seats on a flight
 - Cancelling a reservation